Oral Cancer Screenings

 Our Ann Arbor, MI, dentists recommend that you receive an oral cancer screening at least once a year.
 During the painless screening, your mouth will be checked for the onset of certain forms of oral cancer.
 A prompt detection can potentially prevent the cancer from worsening and could save your life.

-An oral cancer screening is so fast that before you know it, it’s over and we can continue with your routine dental checkup.
-Our doctors simply need to visually assess your mouth (lips, tongue, and gums) and throat for red or white patches and or sores.
+Screening for oral cancer is so fast that before you know it, it’s over and we can continue with your routine dental checkup.
+Our local family dentists simply need to visually assess your mouth (lips, tongue, and gums) and throat for red or white patches and or sores.

 Should we find anything abnormal, we will collect cells from the area in question using a brush test.
 The sample will then be sent to a lab where it can be further analyzed and results will be discussed one-on-one with you after they are received.

-Oral cancer screenings have been proven to increase the survival rate of oral cancer to 80% or better.
-Visiting our office every 6 months for a dental cleaning will allow us to catch oral cancer early on and help you avoid worsening symptoms.
+Mouth cancer screenings have been proven to increase the survival rate of oral cancer to 80% or better.
+Visiting our Ann Arbor, MI, dental office every 6 months for a professional teeth cleaning will allow us to catch oral cancer early on and help you avoid worsening symptoms.

 Common Symptoms of Oral Cancer